anb94/Canary/README.md

 Any operating system that has singularity installed can run Canary.
 This is because Canary utilises container technology and therefore does not need any other software installed on the system as it is installed in the container.
 The Canary container uses Ubuntu 20.04

 However, we do recommend using a Linux environment if possible as it is the most simple and reliable option for installing and using singularity.

+Building the container should take approximately 30 minutes and will occupy approximately 1.2GB of space.

+Total time from installation of singularity, building the container and moving it to a HPC environment is approximately 1 hour, depending on upload and download speeds.

 ## Phenotype File Preparation